Juniperus mexicana or Juniperus ashei

 Cultivation: Unsprayed (grown organically but not certified)

-Blends well with men's fragrances, soaps and potpourri.
+Blends well with men's fragrances (such as patchouli, pin and vetiver), soaps and potpourri.
 Some use this oil to liven up the cedar in closets for bug repellent.

 Cedarwood is non-toxic, non -irritant and non-sensitizing.

 Avoid contact with the eyes and other sensitive areas.
 Essential oils are both lipophilic and hydrophobic.
 Lipophilic means they are attracted to fat— like the membranes of your eyes and skin.
 They are also hydrophobic, meaning they do not like water.
 Applying a carrier oil will create another fat for the essential oil to be attracted to other than the membranes of the eyes or skin.
 Tisserand suggests: "With essential oils, fatty oil has been suggested as an appropriate first aid treatment, though the advantage of saline [eyewash] is that the eyes can be continually flushed, and this is less easy with fatty oil.”
 We are not aware of a case where essential oil in the eyes caused permanent injury or long-term discomfort, but if you feel concerned, please call your health care provider.

 Battaglia, Salvatore, The Complete Guide to Aromatherapy, 2002, page 178.

 Tisserand, Robert; Young, Rodney, Essential Oil Safety: A Guide for Health Care Professionals, Elsevier Health Sciences UK 2nd Edition 2014, pages 239-240 .